 Many investors seek out dividend-paying stocks as a way to build wealth.
 Rather than rely on just share price appreciation as a way to make money in the stock market, these investors seek regular dividend payments to grow their portfolios.

 While most companies that pay dividends do so every quarter, many companies make monthly dividend payments.
 Getting these payments on a faster recurring schedule can appeal to many investors, especially those relying on dividends for a steady income stream.
 But before you jump up to buy popular monthly dividend stocks, you should know more about monthly dividends and the companies that pay them.

 How Does Dividend Investing Work?

-A dividend is a portion of a company’s profits that’s paid to its investors, as directed by the board of directors.
-Dividends usually are paid quarterly, but they also may be distributed monthly or yearly.
+A dividend is a portion of a company’s earnings that is paid to its shareholders, as approved by the board of directors.
+Companies usually pay dividends quarterly, but they may also be distributed annually or monthly.

 Most dividends are cash payments made on a per-share basis.
 For example, if the company pays a dividend of 30 cents per share, an investor with 100 shares of stock would receive $30.